LayG21/COMP495-Senior-Project-I/README.md

-# COMP495-Senior-Project-I
+# COMP495-Senior-Project-I (Aggie Advise)
-Repo for senior project named Aggie Advise
+Repository for our senior project